Tuesday, October 8, 2024

 Can Vitamin B12 provide pain relief for postherpetic neuralgia?

-In a recent study, researchers examined whether Vitamin B12 is suitable for treating pain symptoms in those with postherpetic neuralgia.
+In a study, researchers examined whether Vitamin B12 is suitable for treating pain symptoms in those with postherpetic neuralgia.

 Postherpetic neuralgia is a painful complication that occurs after a normally latent virus that resides in neural cells (specifically the sensory ganglia) is reactivated.